Blog

 Build camaraderie

-Don’t discount the importance of camaraderie, even if all your employees are remote.
+Don't discount the importance of camaraderie, even if all your remote employees work from home.
 It matters a lot to Filipinos.
+While it is more difficult to achieve with asynchronous communication, with a bit of effort, you can make even virtual collaboration feel more friendly.

-In a typical Filipino office, it’s normal for co-workers to turn into second family members.
+In a traditional office setting in Philippines, it’s normal for co-workers to turn into second family members.
 They eat lunch together, surprise one another with cake on their birthdays, and have spontaneous get-togethers outside of work.

 While your remote team can’t exactly do this, you can still promote close bonds by:

-• Making a watercooler channel: A channel dedicated to non-work-related topics is an excellent way for the team to get to know one another.
+• Making a watercooler channel: A channel dedicated to non-work-related topics is an excellent way for the remote workforce to get to know one another.

 • Holding team activities: You can play games every Friday, or switch it up with movie marathons, karaoke nights, and virtual dinner parties.